-- Select Adhoc Report. - Select the Project . - Select the RIDs/QA report tab and select "Blanks Hits Report". - Open the spreadsheet and determine if blank samples had analyte detection in a blank sample at a concentration equal to or greater than the SDL.
-It may be necessary to consult the analytical laboratory to confirm or examine the possible causes of blank contamination. - If a blank was detected for an analyte use a "SLD upload results" report (see step 7) and locate that sample within the sampling run. - When blanks demonstrate that contamination has occurred, the Project Manager(s) or Technical Staff must consider on a case-by-case basis if the contamination is significant enough to reject the data and flag as "RB1" (rejected data) or simply flag the data "B1" or "BU" (useable but suspect data).
+- Select Adhoc Report. - Select the Project. - Select the RIDs/QA report tab and select Blanks Hits report. - Open the spreadsheet and determine if blank samples had analyte detection in a blank sample at a concentration equal to or greater than the SDL.
+It may be necessary to consult the analytical laboratory to confirm or examine the possible causes of blank contamination. - If a blank was detected for an analyte, locate that sample within the sampling run in the SLD Upload Results report. - When blanks demonstrate that contamination has occurred, the Project Manager in consultation with the Monitoring Team Supervisor must consider on a case-by-case basis if the contamination is significant enough to reject the data and flag as "RB1" (rejected data) or simply flag the data "B1" or "BU" (useable but suspect data).
 Refer to Table 1 for blank validation.
-When deciding whether the data need to be rejected, the validator should consider the following: - If the objective is to detect minute changes in variable concentrations, then even small levels of contamination reduce the ability to interpret the data with confidence. - In the case where the contamination values exceed the real data values, the data collected during the particular sample trip may be invalid. - If the purpose of the study is to monitor for large variations, then small levels of contamination are not significant.
+When deciding whether the data need to be rejected, the validator should consider the following: - If the objective is to detect minute changes in variable concentrations, even small levels of contamination reduce the ability to interpret the data with confidence. - In the case where the contamination values exceed the real data values, the data collected during that particular sample trip may be invalid. - If the purpose of the study is to monitor for large variations, then small levels of contamination are not significant.
 In this case, a correction of the data can be made by subtracting blank data values from the reported sample data values to get the corrected reporting values.